Air Kruise: History

-On 28 October 1957 the Air Kruise operation officially joined the Silver City fleet.
+On 28 October 1957 the Air Kruise operation officially joined the Silver City fleet, part of the airline Southern Division.
 Wing Commander Kennard (he had been promoted when he joined the Royal Auxiliary Air Force in 1949) became Silver City's deputy managing director.
 The fleet was soon repainted in Silver City markings.
 The operation of Ramsgate Airport was taken over by Skyflights Ltd in the spring of 1958.
 Thus ended Air Kruise's activities, and the company was formally wound up in 1962.